aaiiintt/aaiiintt.github.io/_posts/2022-09-02-sorry-dieter.md

 I'm hoping that interesting new companies spring up to do things like create co-operative GANs that reward artists for their work being part of the neural network - or pays them as their work gets referenced or passed through.
 Or some such nonsense.

-I don't know where this is going.
-But this stuff gets better and better at an **alaarming** rate.
-And I now beleive within 2 years we'll be able to generate images indesinguishable from todays stock photos.
+This stuff is getting better and better at an **alarming** rate.

+I'm pretty confident that within 2 years we'll be able to generate images indesinguishable from stock photos.
 And within 3 or 4 years we'll be able to get to convincing video clips of the same quality.
+Which is going to have huge implications for all kinds of industries.
+And unless something radical happens it feels like an inevitability.
+Whether it's a good idea or not.

-Imagine the computer for 'a bunch of dragons riding the waves like horses in that guiness ad but more cinematic in 3d featuring a track that sounds like Noisia featuring Brian Harvey' 30 seconds.
-Oh and give me something that will appeal to cider drinkers'.
+Hey Computer, give me: 'a bunch of dragons riding the waves like horses in that guiness advert featuring a track that sounds like Noisia featuring Brian Harvey' 30 seconds.
+Oh and can you make a few different versions to appeal to different audiences...'.